needle-mirror/com.unity.xr.compositionlayers/Documentation~/overview.md

 ## Compositor layer emulation

 In-editor layer emulation provides rough visual approximation of your composition layers and layers will display differently on devices.
 As such, you should only rely on layer emulation to check rough layout and previews.
+Emulation In Playmode or Standalone is only available when no XR provider is active or no headset connected.

 If your project uses URP, then you must configure the [Emulation Layer Renderer Feature (URP)](xref:xr-layers-settings#emulation-layer-renderer-feature).